 Support email can be configured here.

-You can integrate Audit Trail APIs into your application to leverage advanced search capabilities or improve integration with the existing system.
+Integrate Audit Trail APIs into your application to leverage advanced search capabilities or improve integration with the existing system.

-Learn more about API Access in our documentation.
+Learn more about API Access.

 Updated about 2 months ago